kna40/DateFile/README.md

 **Date-based file search**: Easily locate files that have the same date as a specified reference file.

-**Preview and selection**: Preview search results and selectively choose the files you want to work with.

-**Enhanced file organization**: Streamline your file management workflow by efficiently organizing files by date.
+**Preview**: Preview file names, date modified, and date created.

+**Open, Copy, and Show**: Allows you to open the file, copy the file location, or show the file location straight from the app.

+**Sort**: Sort the results ascending or descending.

 ## Disclaimer

 While this is built using electron, macOS and Linux have not been tested.

-It runs locally only.

 It does not look through subdirectories.

-Most likely won't keep this updated.
+Most likely won't keep this updated unless someone can help test on macOS or Linux.

 ## Installation/Releases

-## Prerequisites
+Downloads are available in `releases` section if you just want to download and run or click [here](https://github.com/kna40/datefile/releases/tag/v0.1.0)

+## Build on macOS or Linux

+**Prerequisites**

 - [Node.js](https://nodejs.org/en/download/)

-## Getting Started

-To start using DateFile, follow these steps:
+To build DateFile, follow these steps:

 1. Clone the repository: